Meet out team: Monika, Adastra Marketing Specialist

 Increase your productivity with these five tools for cloud architects.
 Simply incorporate each one to your daily routine, the results may surprise you.
+Roman, AWS Cloud Architect, shares five of his favorite tools for staying on top of your workload.

 MS Teams: I have to say that I am a big hater of Microsoft and all its products.
 I don’t particularly like Windows, SharePoint, MS Office and the rest of Microsoft technologies and products.
 Nevertheless, here comes a big but.
 I am always surprised just how smoothly MS Teams works.
 It is the first thing created by Microsoft, and I like it.
 I used MS Teams for over 3 years during my studies and didn’t come across any issues while using it.
 I appreciate the opportunity to create a hierarchy of people in the company, but these features are not the most important for everybody.
 Video calls work well.
 The only problem is the internet connection of each participant in a call.
 MS Teams provides an interactive way to schedule calls between users, and the schedule assistant works excellent.
 Yes, it is pretty strange when I notice myself giving praise to any Microsoft product, but it is true.